Frequently Asked Questions

 How do I become A Registered Dietitian Nutritionist?

-2 – Complete a supervised practice program
+2 – Complete a supervised practice

-4 – Pass the national registration exam
+3 – pass the national registration exam

 What is a Didactic Program in Dietetics (DPD) Verification Statement?